 With the guidance of our Bishop the Rt.
-Rev. Muvunyi Louis Aimable and the contribution from different members of our Diocese both lay members and the clergy; this five year strategic orientation has been made available.
-Round table discussion and trainings are now taking place in order to equip diocesan department’s staff, archdeacons, pastors, catechists and lay leaders as the key implementers of our mission activities.
-Hence, the aim of this five year is to help us be relevant to our fast changing context, to be more mission focused; it is our belief that this five year strategic orientation serves as a benchmark for anyone in our diocese who is preparing their respective strategic plans.
+Rev. Muvunyi Louis Aimable and the contribution from different members of our Diocese, both lay members and the clergy; this five year strategic orientation has been made available.
+Round table discussion and training sessions are now taking place in order to equip diocesan department’s staff, archdeacons, pastors, catechists and lay leaders as the key implementers of our mission activities.
+Hence, the aim of this five year strategy is to help us be relevant to our fast changing context, to be more mission focused; it is our belief that this five year strategic orientation serves as a benchmark for anyone in our diocese who is preparing their respective strategic plans.
 It is our prayer, and desire that this unified way of working will enable us to grow as we expand God’s kingdom; we shall therefore respond to our Lord’s calling to bring many into a living relationship with our Lord Jesus Christ and to make them his faithful disciples as we seek to equip everyone to be an evangelist and a disciple maker.

 Key 6 pillars of our five year strategic orientation:

 Five out of six pillars were adapted from the five purposes of a Purpose Driven Church by Rick Warren.